We aim to provide a high standard of service and this is supported by the standards in our Charter and our code of

-There are 2 tiers to VOA’s internal complaints procedure.
-If you wish to make a formal complaint a Complaints Investigation Manager will deal with your complaint at tier 1.
+There are 2 tiers to the VOA’s internal complaints procedure.
+If you make a formal complaint an Investigation Manager will deal with your complaint at tier 1.
 If you remain dissatisfied, a different Investigation Manager will review the complaint at tier 2.
 To assist us considering a complaint at tier 2, we ask that you set out which aspects of the tier 1 reply concern you and why you are dissatisfied.